MatheusPontieri/E-commerce_Notebooks/README.md

 ./mvnw package -Dnative -Dquarkus.native.container-build=true
 ```

-You can then execute your native executable with: `./target/notebooks-store-1.0.0-SNAPSHOT-runner`
+You can then execute your native executable with: `./target/notelab-store-1.0.0-SNAPSHOT-runner`

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/maven-tooling.

 ## Related Guides

+- Hibernate Validator ([guide](https://quarkus.io/guides/validation)): Validate object properties (field, getter) and method parameters for your beans (REST, CDI, Jakarta Persistence)
 - SmallRye OpenAPI ([guide](https://quarkus.io/guides/openapi-swaggerui)): Document your REST APIs with OpenAPI - comes with Swagger UI
 - Hibernate ORM with Panache ([guide](https://quarkus.io/guides/hibernate-orm-panache)): Simplify your persistence code for Hibernate ORM via the active record or the repository pattern
 - RESTEasy Classic ([guide](https://quarkus.io/guides/resteasy)): REST endpoint framework implementing Jakarta REST and more